top of page

 "My grandmother, Agatha Christie, would have heartily approved of young people being given the opportunity of using their talents and bettering themselves in a way that can do nothing but good for themselves and their countries" - Mathew Prichard, 1978.

-Collectibles: There are a variety of items related to Christie and cricket that periodically show up for sale.
-Whether historic items related to Barton Cricket Club, her father's time there, or the 1978 West Indies Tour.
-Values are likely fairly minimal, but they can be fun items to own that remind us of Christie's interest in sport and her connection with her father.
+There are a variety of items related to Christie and cricket that periodically show up for sale.
+Whether historic items related to Barton Cricket Club, her father's time there, or the 1976, 1978, 1980 and 1982 sponsored series.
+Items are still affordable but are hard to find.
+However, they are unique collectibles that remind us of Christie's interest in sport and her connection with her father.